karenpayneoregon/EntityFramework-environment-connections/readme.md

 Each environment in these cases the database name(s) are the same in each environment while the server name is different for each environment.
 Security/permissions are different for each environment, virtually no restrictions in development while staging would match production.

+# TechNet

+For more information see [the following article](https://social.technet.microsoft.com/wiki/contents/articles/54079.entity-frameworkentity-framework-core-dynamic-connection-strings-c.aspx).

 ### Reverse engineering